DyusembinAsylkhan/Java-Project/README.md

 # Java-Project
-The special repositury for Java
+The special repository for Java